open-mmlab/mmdetection/docs/en/get_started.md

 python demo/image_demo.py demo/demo.jpg yolov3_mobilenetv2_320_300e_coco.py yolov3_mobilenetv2_320_300e_coco_20210719_215349-d18dff72.pth --device cpu --out-file result.jpg
 ```

-You will see a new image `result.jpg` on your current folder, where a bounding box will be shown on the cat.
+You will see a new image `result.jpg` on your current folder, where bounding boxes are plotted on cars, benches, etc.

 Option (b).
 If you install mmdetection with pip, open you python interpreter and copy&paste the following codes.